rmendal/100-days-of-code/log.md

 ### Day 57 March 8, 2018

-**Progress**: Started a bite of py about creating a queue.
+**Progress**: Started/Finished a bite of py about creating a queue.
+Also did a second bite about FizzBuzz problem solving.

 **Thoughts**: I first checked the Queue library but that didn't seem to fit given the init main section of the problem.
 Some cursory googling found me the Dan Bader article linked below which is how I found dequeue, which is a part of collections.
 After that it wasn't too hard to make the solution.
+FizzBuzz was an easy problem to solve using if/elif/else and modulo.

 **Links to articles/docs used**:
 * [8.3. collections — Container datatypes](https://docs.python.org/3/library/collections.html#deque-objects)